Freediving with purpose

 Discovering freediving was a radical change in his life.
 For the last eight years, he had been working as a logistician and a project coordinator for the medical NGO “Médecins Sans Frontières”, in different emergency contexts and conflict zones.
 After this intense period, the practice of freediving gave him the opportunity to breathe and to find another perspective of development.

-He arrived in the Philippines at the end of 2017 and settled down in Panglao, with the idea of practicing freediving and developing a project in permaculture.
+He arrived in the Philippines in 2017, with the idea of practicing freediving in Panglao, and developing a project in permaculture.
 Since then, he became a freediving instructor with two more agencies: SSI and Molchanovs.
-He also had the opportunity to grab a Belgian national record with a constant weight bifin dive at 67m deep.
-His personal bests so far are -70m CWTB, -75m FIM, -80m VWT, -57m CNF and 6’30” static.
+He also had the opportunity to grab three national records (in CWTB, FIM and CNF).
+His personal bests so far are -83m FIM, -73m CWTB, -63m CNF and 6’36” static.

 He met Arnaud on the island in 2019, and they launched together the Apnea Green NGO.
 They later decided to open Conservation Freediving Bohol… The adventure continues!